corsairmarks/more_standard_districts/mod/README.md

     * Apply changes from the game's district types to my similar types (e.g. the new perks for the spiritualist federation affecting unity districts)
     * Support the megalopolis from Guilli's Planet Modifiers and Features
 * 5.1.0 Minor improvements to the Research Archive - disallowed on Crucible Worlds, T1 allowed without an upgraded capital
+* 6.0.0 Compatibility triggers
+    * Add a compatibility trigger for other mods to check whether this one is active
+    * Consume the compatibility triggers from other mods
+    * Remove old compatibility global flag

 ## Source Code